FisherRobison/VeritoneSalesEngineeringTools/README.md

 # Welcome to the Sales Engineering Resource Page
-I will be updating these pages with useful GIFs, GraphQL commands, API tips, and general platform knowledge.
+I will be updating these pages with useful GraphQL commands, API tips, and general platform knowledge.

 If you would like to commit to this project please reach out to me on Slack.